 - Mildred Paxton Moody wrote an article entitled "Housekeeping in the Governor's Mansion," which was published in the Dallas Morning News.
 It was her suggestion that the present Board of Mansion Regents was established to oversee maintenance of the building.

 - Mildred Paxton Moody presented the gown to the collection.

-The gown is a beautiful sequined pale grey chiffon gown, with a short skirt, tubular silhouette and waist line at the hips, typical of the fashion of the 1920's.
+The gown is a beautiful sequined pale grey chiffon, with a short skirt, tubular silhouette and waist line at the hips, typical of the fashion of the 1920's.